alu0101133201/pipeline_dwarfSpheroidals/README.md

 * **Diagnosis and bad files.** The diagnosis and bad files folder is now divided into each of the CCDs, except for the scamp contrast parameters plot.

 As with the single detector, multi-detector data should be passed with the `DATA-or` folder structure, but on a multi-layer way where **HDU=0 IS NOT AN IMAGE**.

+**Advice of bug**
+The pipeline actually has a bug in the build of Half Max Rad vs Mag plots.
+Don't worry about it.
+Will be fixed in the future :wink: